 Active employees can deposit between 1% and 30% of their eligible pay, as defined in the Plan document (Pay), to the Plan on a before-tax basis.
-Investments are participant-directed in 1% increments.

 Active employees are eligible to make catch-up deposits to the Plan beginning in the year they attain age 50.
 The active employee is allowed to elect catch-up deposits to be deducted as a dollar amount from each paycheck up to the applicable dollar limit, as defined by the Plan, for such Plan year.
 Elections to make catch-up deposits remain in effect until changed or revoked by an active employee.